-Tables should be stored away in their dedicated storage locations when travelling (inside wardrobes or on the bulkhead in front of the rear beds).
+Tables should be stored away in their dedicated storage locations when travelling (on the base of the rear offside bed top).
 Ensure they are securely clipped into place whilst in transit.

 To avoid damage, care must be taken when removing tables from their stored positions.